black-sliver/evermizer/README.txt

   the terms of GPL v3.
 See LICENSE file.
   The patches found in patches/ directory are in public domain unless noted otherwise.
 See patches/LICENSE file.
+  For the patches found in ips/, see the corresponding .txt files.